-The Ping test allows you to check the status of your Internet connection.
+The diagnostic tests (Ping and Traceroute) allow you to check the connections of your network components.

 Ping Test.
 The Ping test will check the status of a connection.
-Enter the address of the PC whose connection you wish to test, the packet size, and how many times you wish to test it.
-Then, click the Start to Ping button.
-The Ping screen will then display the test results.
+Click the Ping button to open the Ping Test screen.
+Enter the address of the PC whose connection you wish to test and how many times you wish to test it.
+Then, click the Ping button.
+The Ping Test screen will then display the test results.
+To stop the test, click the Stop button.
+Click the Clear Log button to clear the screen.
 Click the Close button to return to the Diagnostics screen.

 Traceroute Test.
-To test the performance of a connect, enter the address of the PC whose connection you wish to test and click the Start to Traceroute button.
+To test the performance of a connect, click the Traceroute button.
+Enter the address of the PC whose connection you wish to test and click the Traceroute button.
 The Traceroute screen will then display the test results.
+To stop the test, click the Stop button.
+Click the Clear Log button to clear the screen.
 Click the Close button to return to the Diagnostics screen.